andyatkinson/rideshare/README.md

 # Rideshare

-An exemplary Rails 6.0 API app, in iterations
+An example Rails 6.0 API app, in iterations.

+The purpose of this repo is to model a well-known domain, ride sharing, like Uber, and apply Rails concepts and best practices to it.

 ### Rails Best Practices and choices